-ESF support will also be provided for strengthening other LM institutions, namely REGOS, CPII and MLPS in terms of administrative capacity building and/or support to development of new processes and models of work.
+ESF support will also be provided for strengthening other LM institutions, namely REGOS, CPII and Ministry responsible for labour policy in terms of administrative capacity building and/or support to development of new processes and models of work.

-In order to enhance data transparency and availability both for inter-institutional needs and towards the public, it is planned to support activities related to improvement of procedures for data analysis and elaboration, including informatization and automatization of processes and revision of methodology for gathering and analysis of statistical data within CPII.
+In order to enhance data transparency and availability both for inter-institutional needs and towards the public, it is planned to support activities related to improvement of procedures for data analysis and elaboration, including informatisation and automatisation of processes and revision of methodology for gathering and analysis of statistical data within CPII.
 In addition, a comprehensive system for labour market monitoring and analysis will be developed on the ministerial level (labour market web portal), that will among other support the implementation of the Strategy for lifelong career guidance.
 Additionally, the development of a system of follow-up and analysis of labour market is planned, including models and tools needed to anticipate future needs for competences and qualifications.